-So you’ve decided you definitely want a new website, or a total rebuild of your old one.
+So you’ve decided you want a new website, or a total rebuild of your old one.
+But what is Umbraco?
+We've listed a few important things to know before you get started...

-Even if it’s only been a couple of years since your last major revamp – and we know for some of you it might be a bit longer – things have changed a lot.
+Even if it’s only been a couple of years since your last major revamp, a lot of things have changed.

-Web developers, marketers and end users look for different things when planning a new site, but the end result is always to deliver a site that does what you, the client, want and is easy to update, well designed, adaptable and offers a fantastic user experience.
+Web developers, marketers and end users look for different things when planning a new site, but the end result is always to deliver a site that is easy to update, well designed, adaptable, offers a fantastic user experience and ultimately does what you need it to.

 If you’re considering building a new website for your business then you’ve likely spent some time looking at the range of content management systems (CMS) available and if you hadn’t heard about it already, you’ve likely discovered Umbraco, the self-styled 'friendly CMS.'

-Much like WordPress, Umbraco is an open source (as in, free!)
-Content Management System however unlike WordPress, it’s built on .NET technology and is used to run enterprise-level websites for a huge range of multinational organisations like Microsoft, McDonalds, Mercedes Benz and Amnesty International to name just a few.
+Much like WordPress, Umbraco is an open source (meaning it's free) Content Management System however unlike WordPress, it’s built on .NET technology and is used to run enterprise-level websites for a huge range of multinational organisations like Microsoft, McDonalds, Mercedes Benz and Amnesty International to name just a few.

 If you haven’t considered Umbraco as a CMS of choice for your next web project, perhaps now’s the time to dig a little deeper.